PvdBerg1998/hfml_data_preprocessor/README.md

 - Per file, per variable

 The `Settings.toml` template contains documentation explaining all possible options and details.
+Note that while most settings are checked for validity, it is currently not feasible to check specialisation targets.
+This means that you should take care when changing your output destinations if you are using specialisations.

 ### Running
 The tool is compiled from source, unlike Python scripts.
 This allows for much better runtime performance and optimisations.
 If one has obtained a compatible compiled binary, usage is simple: